 The immediate Guru is our visible Master.
 To us, of course, it is Worshipful Gurudev Sri Swami Sivanandaji Maharaj, and others may have devotion to their own Masters who are visible guides to them in this world.
-But behind the visibility of the Guru there is an invisibility which is the real soul of the Guru.
-The Guru, the Master, the spiritual preceptor or the divine presence is not to be regarded as an external reality in front of us which we can merely photograph with a camera.
+But behind the visibility of the Guru, there is an invisibility which is the real soul of the Guru.
+The Guru, the Master, the spiritual preceptor or the divine presence is not to be regarded as an external reality in front of us which we can photograph with a camera.
 We have to be a little cautious in our understanding of the meaning of the word ‘Guru’.
-It is a master presence which overcomes us, overwhelms us, rises above us, transcends us, engulfs us, and includes us in its presence.
+It is a Master’s presence which overcomes us, overwhelms us, rises above us, transcends us, engulfs us, and includes us in its presence.

-This is our meditation, this prayer that Guru Purnima, the fullness of the moon, may also be the fullness of our mental structure, our understanding, our psychophysical makeup, everything that we are.
-Let everyone find a few minutes to ponder over this matter as to what this purnatva is, what fullness is, and how it is that we do not feel any indication of fullness in our personalities.
-We feel we are small individuals, little persons, a little drop in the sea of humanity.
+This is our meditation, this prayer that Guru Purnima, the fullness of the moon, may also be the fullness of our mental structure, our understanding, our psychophysical makeup, and everything that we are.
+Let everyone find a few minutes to ponder over this matter as to what this purnatva is, what this fullness is, and how it is that we do not feel any indication of fullness in our personalities.
+We feel that we are small individuals, little persons, a drop in the sea of humanity.
 We are frightened by the world, afraid of people, afraid of nature, and afraid of everything because we are unable to feel a sense of communion with that which actually belongs to us and in which we are inextricably involved.

 We are told that Masters walk in front of us, though we may not be able to visualise their presence.
 Just now a great Master may be in front of us.
 In his compassion he may be here to bless us.
 Our physical eyes may not be able to notice his presence, but may we accept that great truth.
 There are many things in this world which our frail intellect cannot appreciate.
 Let us be humble; let us abolish ourselves and negate this individuality so that we may become full.
+May God bless you.